drjmcauliffe/pyops/README.rst

         :target: https://travis-ci.org/johnnycakes79/epys

-ePYs will be a python library for the manipulation, processing and plotting of the input and output files of ESA Experiment Planning Software (EPS).
+ePYs is a python library for the manipulation, processing and plotting of the input and output files of ESA Experiment Planning Software (EPS).

 ..
 WARNING::